parvezk-code/Docker-Coding-Env/README.md

 	=> these intersecpted(proxy) commands execute actual commands on the conatiners => update $PATH in .bashrc to redirect commands to dir(.command_scripts) => update .bashrc to expose environment variables needed by main(proxy) script.
+	=> create .desktop file for XAMPP UI at Desktop

 Steps to install a new language inside this lab setup
 	=> add the new service inside docker-compose file